 The Found Footage film has become a genre all unto itself during the 2000s.
 Following the success of The Blair Witch Project (1999) and then exploding an an astronomical way after Paranormal Activity (2007), it has taken over and colonised almost every theme and topic in the horror genre.
 We have seen – from the serial killer/snuff movie in The Great American Snuff Film (2003), Amateur Porn Star Killer (2007) and sequels and The Poughkeepsie Tapes (2007); the monster movie in Incident at Loch Ness (2004), Cloverfield (2008) and The Tunnel (2011); the zombie film in Diary of the Dead (2007) and [Rec] (2007); the ghost story in the Paranormal Activity series, Lake Mungo (2008), Gacy House (2010), Haunted Changi (2010) and Grave Encounters (2011); the alien takeover film in Apollo 18 (2011); the possession/exorcism film in The Last Exorcism (2010), Back from Hell (2011) and The Devil Inside (2012); the ecological catastrophe in The Bay (2012); the Frankenstein film in The Frankenstein Theory (2013) and Frankenstein’s Army (2013); the Satanic pregnancy film in Delivery (2013) and Devil’s Due (2014); the UFO conspiracy film in Area 51 (2015); even an entire anthology of Found Footage horror tales in V/H/S (2012).

-Indeed, only a few months before Black Water Vampire came out, there was another Found Footage treatment of the vampire film with the much better Canadian-made Afflicted (2013).
+Indeed, only a few months before Black Water Vampire came out, there was another Found Footage treatment of the vampire film with the much better Canadian-made Afflicted (2013) and the subsequent Living Among Us (2018).
 The idea was also played for comedy with hilarious results in the New Zealand film What We Do in the Shadows (2014), although before all of these there had been the British Vampire Diary (2006).

 Black Water Vampire quickly and unimaginatively follows the plotline used by several other of these films Found Footage films – most notably, the one that started them all off, The Blair Witch Project, and the recent likes of The Frankenstein Theory and the Bigfoot film Willow Creek (2013).
 All of these had a film crew heading out into the wilderness in search of a mythological/supernatural creature.
 At the outset, this film tries to misdirect and give us the impression that the group are searching for evidence to absolve a convicted killer who is about to be executed before it morphs into a vampire film – but even then the title surely gives away the main surprise.